MG-2025P03/physics/docs/index.md

 # Introduction

 This is the website for Meynard Gilhang's Physics activities.
-This is my first time to use GitHub and i'm still grasping for the new scripting languages that are being presented as part of this solution.
+This is my first time to use GitHub and i'm still grasping trying to adapt and learn the new scripting languages that are being presented as part of this solution.

 I am a B.S.
 Computer Science in the Philippines and I've been a programmer since graduating.
 I am your typical IT specialist with the following background:

-  a) Multimedia developer (technology no longer available)
+    *  Multimedia developer (technology no longer available)
-  b) Help authoring specialists (InstallShield)
+    *  Help authoring specialists (InstallShield)
-  c) Web developer (Macromededia ColdFusion, Classic ASP and .Net (vba/c#))
+    *  Web developer (Macromededia ColdFusion, Classic ASP and .Net (vba/c#))
-  d) Data specialist (SQL Integration Services, and Reporting Services)
+    *  Data specialist (SQL Integration Services, and Reporting Services)

-I am currently working as a Power Apps Developer processing remote tasks for a US company.
+I am currently working as a Power Apps Developer processing remote tasks for a US client.

 ## Technical setup